 Physicians use both physical symptoms and laboratory tests to assess pancreatic function.
 Common symptoms of pancreatic insufficiency include abdominal bloating and discomfort, gas, indigestion, and the passing of undigested food in the stool.
 For laboratory diagnosis, most nutrition-oriented physicians use the comprehensive stool and digestive analysis.
 Another indicator of pancreatic insufficiency is the intestinal overgrowth of the yeast Candida albicans.
 As well as being necessary for protein digestion, the proteases serve several other important functions.
 For example, the proteases, as well as other digestive secretions, are largely responsible for keeping the small intestine free from parasites (including bacteria, yeast, protozoa, and intestinal worms).1

 There is strong evidence that the body seeks to conserve its digestive enzymes by reabsorbing them.
-Numerous human studies have shown that when supplemental pancreatic enzymes (trypsin and chymotrypsin) are given
+Numerous human studies have shown that when supplemental digestive enzymes are given

 orally they are absorbed intact into the bloodstream.2-6